Print this page

 Green Building & Energy Efficiency

-- The library has many books on a sustainable lifestyle, including many in the Green Spokane collection.
+- The library has many books on a sustainable lifestyle.
 Here are a few sample subject keyword searches that will give good results - sustainable living, waste minimization, recycling, cooking (natural foods), organic living, and green products

 - The Downtown Library has many magazines that cater to a sustainable lifestyle.
 Here are a few examples: Adbusters, Countryside and Small Stock Journal, GreenSource: the Magazine of Sustainable Design, MaryJanesFarm, Mother Earth Living, and Mother Earth News.
 Similar magazines can be found online through our magazine databases or through our Zinio online magazine service